SudhenduP/sudhendu-website/content/authors/admin/_index.md

 #### About me:
 <div style="text-align: justify">

+Hello!
 I am a technology consultant working majorly with TIBCO, Data-Science, Dell Boomi and AWS Stack.
 I have 10+ years of expirence with 16+ clients across multiple industries and geography.
 I am currently based in Dubai, UAE and in love with the city.
 I am self-taught Python programmer and use it to create small utlities to make my life easy!
 Head over to Git!

-I enjoy running during my free time.
+I am big fan of Professor Noam Chomsky.
+I keep huge interest in complex systems.
+I enjoy reading and running during my free time.
 I am an ultra-distance runner and have completed couple of 100k.
+Either see me runnnig or see me petting some stray cat or dog!

 Thank you for stopping by!
+Peace out!
 </div>